apache/royale-docs/features/nodejs/external-modules.md

 # Load external Node.js modules with Apache Royale

-Expose Node.js modules installed from npm to ActionScript
+Expose Node.js modules installed from the npm registry to ActionScript

 By creating [type definitions](features/externs) with special metadata, developers can use [Node.js](features/nodejs) modules from [ActionScript](features/as3) code.

-Let's try to use the [boxen](https://www.npmjs.com/package/boxen) module from [npm](https://www.npmjs.com/) in ActionScript.
-This module draws a box around a string to display in the console, and it exposes many styling options like colors, padding, and alignment.
+Let's try to use the [boxen](https://www.npmjs.com/package/boxen) module from [the npm registry](https://www.npmjs.com/) in ActionScript.
+This module draws a box around a string to display in the console, and it exposes many styling options like colors, borders, and alignment.

 First, make sure to install the boxen module in your project's root folder: